carl-marc/one-in-a-trillion/docs/roadmap.md

 - Mini games start with a **base sauce**, let's say 1k for a Power - But now, as you play this value **increases over time**, eventually you'll buy a Power and it's base will be 50m, etc.
 - You can **buy currency yolks** using red gems, the amount you get starts quite low but also **increases over time**.
 - The two points above should increase frequently so that it feels like you are **progressing every session**, even just a little bit.

+All of this is subject to change whilst developing and play testing.